briancasteel/youtube-transcriber/README.md

 # YouTube Transcriber

-A microservice-based YouTube video transcription application with local AI processing using Whisper and Ollama.
+A microservice-based YouTube video transcription application with AI processing using external services and Ollama.

 ## 🎯 Overview